chipzoller/kyverno-pss/README.md

 ## Questions/To-Do

-Need to finish building out the test cases for the newly broken out baseline/06a policy.

 ### Non-Root Groups

 The "non-root groups" control is listed as optional without an explanation on the [Restricted page](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted).
 Would like to understand this rationale.